ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 Implementation Plan
 -------------------

-It is unclear.
-I cannot implement this plan.
+Unclear.
+The author cannot implement this proposal.

 Acknowledgments